 The term ‘Living Will’ is often misunderstood.
-Solicitor, Megan Miller, explains their function and the formalities required to make them legally binding.
-To discuss Living Wills, Wills and Lasting Powers of Attorney (LPAs), contact Megan on 01793 615011, or by email.
+Solicitor, Sarah Loveless, explains their function and the formalities required to make them legally binding.
+To discuss Living Wills, Wills and Lasting Powers of Attorney (LPAs), contact Sarah on 01793 615011, or by email.

 Most of us are familiar, at least in general terms, with the purpose and importance of both Wills and Lasting Powers of Attorney (LPAs).
 However, in my experience, there is often some confusion over what is meant by an Advance Directive, more commonly known as a ‘Living Will’, and in particular, how they differ from Lasting Powers of Attorney (LPAs).

 Providing you have mental capacity, you have the right to either refuse medical treatment altogether or to set out the specific circumstances in which you would not wish to undergo medical treatment, even if this will lead to your death.
 These wishes can be discussed with your GP and recorded in your medical records.
 However, many people are now choosing to record their wishes in a formal document known as an Advance Directive.
 An Advance Directive has legally binding effect and will be followed by medical professionals.

 What are the formalities to make a Living Will?

 Should your Advance Directive include a refusal to receive life-sustaining treatment, in order for it to be legally binding, it must comply with certain formalities, namely:

 - You must be 18 or over.

 - At the time of making your Advance Directive, you must have mental capacity to make the decisions that it records.
 For example, you must be able to understand the consequences of refusing medical treatment.

 - It must be in writing, signed by you and witnessed.
 The witness must see you signing the document, although there is also an accepted procedure to follow if you are physically unable to sign the document.
 It is recommended that the witness should be somebody independent.